Writing Test Cases from SRS Document (Download Live Project Sample Test Cases) – Software Testing QA Training Day 4

-For example, if the test scenario is “Validate the Admin login functionality” – This would yield in 3 test cases (or conditions) – Login (successful), Login-unsuccessful when incorrect username is entered, Login-unsuccessful when incorrect password is entered.
-Each test case would in turn have steps to address how we can check a particular test condition is satisfied or not.
+For Example, if the test scenario is “Validate the Admin login functionality” – This would yield in 3 test cases (or conditions) – Login (successful), Login-unsuccessful when the incorrect username is entered, Login-unsuccessful when the incorrect password is entered.
+Each test case would, in turn, have steps to address how we can check a particular test condition is satisfied or not.

-#3.
-The test cases documentation is an important deliverable by the QA team and is shared to BA, PM and other teams, when done for their feedback.
+#3) The test case documentation is an important deliverable by the QA team and is shared with BA, PM and other teams when done for their feedback.

 Let us take a moment, to observe the fields that are part of a test case.

-Test case Id and Test case description – these are the generic ones.
+Test case Id and Test case description are the generic ones.

 The other fields can be explained as follows:

-a) Precondition – state of the AUT (the state in which the AUT needs to be for us to get started)
+- Precondition: State of the AUT (the state in which the AUT needs to be for us to get started).

-b) Input – data entry steps.
-For these steps it is important to note what kind of input info is required – Test data
+- Input: Data entry steps.
+For these steps, it is important to note what kind of input info is required – Test data.

-c) Validation point/trigger/action – what is causing the validation to happen?
+- Validation point/trigger/action: What is causing the validation to happen?
 (Click of a button or toggle or the link access.
 Make sure there is at least one validation point to a test case- otherwise it is all going to be data entry with nothing to look for.
 Also to ensure that we have enough modularity, try not to combine too many validation points into one test case.
 1 per test case is optimum.)

-e) Post condition – This is additional information that is provided for the benefit of the tester, just to make the test case more insightful and informative.
-This includes an explanation about what happens or what can be expected of the AUT once all the test case steps are done.
+- Postcondition: This is additional information that is provided for the benefit of the tester, just to make the test case more insightful and informative.
+This includes an explanation of what happens or what can be expected of the AUT once all the test case steps are done.

 Now that we have enough background information to get started on the test case creation process, let us get going and create few test cases for our Live Project.

-Note – there are few images referred in sample test cases xls document.
-If you are viewing this on older MS Office version, you may face compatibility issues.
-So we have listed those images below as per their names in the xls files:
+Note: There are few images referred to sample test cases XLS document.
+If you are viewing this on the older MS Office version, you may face compatibility issues.

 There, all done and all good.